Setting up the locale

 Locales can't be edited or renamed once they've been created.
 If you need to make changes to a locale, you'll need to delete it and create a new one.

 You can delete locales from your Project Settings page.
-Find the locale you want to delete, hover over it with your mouse, and click the trash can icon that appears.
+Find the locale you want to delete, click on the three-dot overflow menu, and click the trash can icon that appears.

 When you delete a locale, you will no longer see the versions associated with that locale in your templates and campaigns.
 The content isn't deleted, but the locale won't show up in the template editor, and Iterable won't use this locale when it sends a campaign.
-Depending on your Locale Sending Preferences settings, the next time you send a campaign, customers who have a deleted locale on their user profile will either not receive the campaign or will receive the version of the campaign that corresponds to your project's default locale.
+Depending on your Locale Preferences, the next time you send a campaign, customers who have a deleted locale on their user profile will either not receive the campaign or will receive the version of the campaign that corresponds to your project or template's default locale.